lg3394/connect-to-census/README.md

 ### Part 2: Exploratory Data Analysis

 1. In the `distributions.ipynb` notebook, do some basic exploratory data analysis on **your dataset** in one dimension.
 Here you will explore the **distributions** of your data (histograms, boxplots, dotplots, etc).
+You may have already done this in the planning phase.
+If you haven't changed topics, feel free to just drop that notebook in as your distributions.ipynb notebook.

 2. In the `scatterplots.ipynb` notebook, do some basic exploratory data analysis on your data, but this time, merge in some census variables you're interested in and make some **scatterplots** with a variable from **your dataset** as the Y and variables from the **census data** as the X.

 ### Part 3: Write up your findings

 1. In a new google doc, summarize what you've found so far.
 Think of this as a short memo of what you've done or the progress you've made towards pitching a story on this topic or using this dataset.
-You don't need to show all the charts, just the one you found most interesting.
+You don't need to show all the charts, just the ones you found most interesting.
 What questions do you have that you'd like to dig more into?
 Do you think you've got an idea for a story angle?
-Write it informally as a memo to Dhrumil and Aishi (your editors).
+Write it informally as a memo to Dhrumil and Shivangi (your editors).

 ## Usage